GazzaJ/CI-MS4-RefereE-pay/README.md

     - Home Team - Foreign Key to the Teams Table and sets the Home team for a game.
     - Away Team - Foreign Key to the Teams Table and sets the Away team for a game.
     - Date_Time - A datetime field which is associated with each Games kick off date and time.
-    Also important for calculating match fines (nonpayment fines), and limits when Match Officials can upload travel expenses, and when Coaches or Refs can communicate with each other.
+    Also important for calculating match fines (non-payment fines), and limits when Match Officials can upload travel expenses, and when Coaches or Refs can communicate with each other.
     - Venue - has a Foreign Key back to the Venue table so each game can be assigned a playing field/pitch
     - Referee field - a Foreign Key back to the Match Officials table, enabling the assignment of a match referee
     - Asst_Referee1 - a Foreign Key back to the Match Officials table, enabling the assignment of a match assistant referee.
 All Match officials are essentially qualified referees so there is no additional complexity of assigning specific roles to each match official.